dgirard/POCZone/Dataflow/dataflow/README.md

 ### Full example

 Run HelloWorldWithBigQuery : it will run on the cloud, write in Cloud Storage and BigQuery.
-Before running it you should change some line of codes by setting correctly the BigQuery and Storage settings.
+Before running it you should change some lines of code by setting correctly the BigQuery and Storage settings.
 ```java

 ```